sajal2692/sajalsharma-v1/about.md

 So yeah, I have my fair share of startup experience, and the usual get sh*t done attitude that comes with it.

 I'm also <em>really</em> into indie rock, creative writing, travelling, and caffeine.
 I cycle between other hobbies as well, with the change of seasons.
-Also trying to learn German (the language, not the person) and how to play the guitar!
-I like learning!
+Also trying to learn German (the language) and how to play the guitar!

 <hr>